Equipment and changes to your home

 - grab rails

 If your home needs a lot of work, such as changing the entire layout of a room or changing the use of a room (for example, changing a spare room into a bathroom), then you will need to pay for it.
-There are sometimes national grants that can help you with making changes like these.
+There are sometimes national grants to help with making changes like these.

 If you're not eligible for social care

-Safe and Well is a service provided by NRS Healthcare which enables you to find out about getting equipment if you're not eligible for social care.
+If you're not eligible for social care Safe and Well is a service provided by NRS Healthcare to find out about getting equipment.
 The service includes:

 - free online self-assessment